Project EDDIE Faculty Mentoring Network

 Project EDDIE (Environmental Data-Driven Inquiry & Exploration) is excited to be joining forces with QUBES to work with faculty interested in adapting and implementing existing Project EDDIE teaching modules that address quantitative reasoning and scientific concepts using data.
 EDDIE modules are designed with an A-B-C structure to make them flexible and adaptable to a range of student levels and course structures.
 Each module page includes the activity goals, step-by-step instructions for implementing the activity, and presentations, handouts and data needed for each activity.
 Modules are designed to address scientific topics spanning environmental disciplines such as ecology, limnology, geology, hydrology, climate change, and environmental sciences.
 Participants in this FMN will focus on how to use Project EDDIE modules in their undergraduate courses.
 EDDIE modules are designed to have a flexible structure so instructors can adapt them for their specific course.

-Accepted applicants must be willing to incorporate two EDDIE modules into at least two lab periods (or equivalent, e.g., four lecture periods) in their course during the Fall 2019 semester.
-Participants will adapt and implement select EDDIE modules into their classrooms followed by writing a reflective instructor story to share their experience about adopting EDDIE modules with the EDDIE and broader communities.
-While doing this, participants will participate in biweekly virtual sessions to collaborate with and support others in the network and receive mentoring.
+Accepted applicants must be willing to incorporate an EDDIE module into at least one lab period (or equivalent, e.g., 2-3 lecture periods) in their course during the Spring 2021 semester.
+Participants will adapt and implement selected EDDIE modules into their classrooms and then share their experience by writing a reflective instructor story about using EDDIE modules with the EDDIE and broader communities via a public web page.
+While doing this, participants will participate in virtual sessions held every other week to collaborate with and support others in the network and receive mentoring.
 Participants must also be able to commit ~1 hour per week for working with mentors and collaborating with other participants around the adaption and implementation of the teaching materials.
 Additional time outside of these discussions may be required for independent work on adapting and reviewing modules.

 Benefits of Participation: